AVVI94/fASN1.NET/README.md

 Console.WriteLine(deserializedText);
 ```

-The data looks like this after deserialization into a string:
+The data looks like this after serialization into a string:

 ```asn1
 Sequence